haskol/A-1_Mentoring/README.md

 * gitlab for me

-I am watching the recap session of Clarusway
+I am watching the recap session of Clarusway.
 Trying to remember the commands.